sjbrown/togetherness/README.md

 ## Interactivity Interface

 To make your object interactive, you need to include some javascript.

+Your `<script>` element needs to have an attribute `data-namespace` with a name that's uniuqe to your object.

-Inside the script, there must be one javascript object with three potential keys (though you can add more of your own): `menu`, `initialize`, and `serialize`.
+Inside the script, there must be one javascript object whose name matches that `data-namespace` value.
+This object uses 3 specially-named keys to integrate with the main web ui:
+`menu`, `initialize`, and `serialize`.

 ```